gramener/gramex/gramex/apps/guide/roadmap.md

 Features for the next 2 releases are below.
 Bugs to be fixed are at the [issue tracker](http://code.gramener.com/s.anand/gramex/issues).

-## 1.13 (31 Jul 2016)
+## 1.14 (11 Aug 2016)

+- Twitter streaming & storage
 - Kerberos authentication
+- DataHandler can run arbitary SQL queries
+- Monitoring & logging report usage
+- Mechanism to add configuration / settings pages
 - Improved test coverage
-- Simple conditionals in configuration files
-- Custom error messages
-- Twitter streaming & storage
-- Mechanism to add configuration / settings pages
-- Monitoring & logging report usage
-- D3 charts that support core requirements
-- Editable text annotations (like [teletext.io](https://teletext.io/help/get-started))

 # Features